cywang95/ZMGA/README.md

 We have released the dataset SNARE used in our paper, the other datasets are introduced in maintext.

 **Demo:**
+You should change the code in load_data.py

+path = '/mnt/d/Code/ZMGA/data/' change to your path

 ```
 **Implement:**